laravel/docs/events.md

 <a name="event-subscribers"></a>
 ## Event Subscribers

-#### Defining An Event Subscriber

-Event subscribers are classes that may subscribe to multiple events from within the class itself.
+Event subscribers are classes that may subscribe to multiple events from within the class itself, allowing you to define several event handlers within a single class.
 Subscribers should define a `subscribe` method, which will be passed an event dispatcher instance:

 	<?php namespace App\Listeners;